jsdoc/jsdoc/README.md

 Install
 -------

-To build the jar file that runs JSDoc 3 use the ant build tool.
+To build the jsdoc jar that runs JSDoc 3, use the ant build tool.

     $ cd JSDoc
-    $ ant jar-install
+    $ ant

 This will create a file name `jsdoc.jar` in the project base directory.